Manaslu Circuit Trek

 Day 01: Arrive KATHMANDU

-You will be warmly greeted by our representative at the Tribhuwan International Airport in Kathmandu upon your arrival.
+You will be warmly greeted by our representative at the Tribhuvan International Airport in Kathmandu upon your arrival.
 After escorting to your designated hotel in the city you’ll be assisted in checking into your room.
-Before checking in the timing and location for a briefing session concerning your trip will be arranged.
+Before checking in the timing and location for a Manaslu Circuit trek briefing session will be arranged.

 After such briefing, which will include a quick check of your personal trekking gears by our experts, you’ll have the afternoon/evening of that day all for yourself.
 Also, we will be collecting the passport for obtaining the special permit.